ath31st/management_control_system/README.md

 number of them with minimal settings (change the marked fields in application.yml, add new service in docker-compose and register a new service on the Gateway service).
 At the moment, the service has only a REST api for working with customers, but in the future I plan to add a web interface.

 Update(03.01.2023) The service has been rewritten to use the PostgresQL database.
 The addition of the discount system led to relationships between stored entities.

+Update(14.01.2023) Added a discount system consisting of discounts, private discounts and common discounts.
+Discounts are applied during order processing and implemented in the payment.
+Private discounts are valid through a promo code and relate to a specific customer.
+Common discounts have a limited number of uses and are valid through a promo code.
+If the order or payment expires on time, the discounts are canceled and returned for reuse.

 Its tasks include:
  - store and provide a product catalog for customers